 As of this writing, which is in the tail end of August, it will be about 10 years since the financial crisis of 2008.
-We’ve been in one of the longest bull market streaks since then, although the pains of the crash are most likely still in the minds of any investor who suffered through it.
+We’ve been in one of the longest bull market streaks since then, although the pains of the 2008 crash are most likely still in the minds of any investor who suffered through it.

-On a side note, the financial crisis was an example of how not to handle your investment portfolio.
+Before diving in, it’s worth noting that the financial crisis of 2008 was an example of how not to handle your investment portfolio.
 First, the crash didn’t happen in a day, rather was a relatively slow bleed.
 Those who simply held their losses, only to see further drops in the subsequent days endured a type of financial masochism that often leads to an all out desperate liquidation.
-Look to 10 years later and the folly of such a decision can be seen quite clearly.
+Look 10 years later and the folly of such a decision can be seen quite clearly.

 I feel the current low interest rate, bull market scenario we are currently witnessing is nerve wracking for prudent investors.
 Simply watching the market steam forward puts FOMO in some eyes while complete fear in others.
-In neither camp is this fun, it only rewards the most reckless of gamblers.
+In neither camp is this an ideal scenario as it only rewards the most reckless of gamblers.
 The FOMO camp is wise to expect a crash but it seems never to come and those who sat on cash in the last 5 years probably are not happy with their decision.
 As I’ve alluded to before, to preserve your capital from a future crash, you have to be prepared.

-A word of caution is to do your research.
-There is a downside to an indirect play on an idea, ie gold will go up so buy a closely correlated derivative, namely that the company can suffer despite the idea being correct.
+A word of caution, though is to do your homework before any serious investment.
+There is always downside to an indirect play on an investment idea, ie gold will go up so buy a closely correlated derivative to it.
+The risk is that the company you invest in will have a problem while the overall market follows the direction of your idea, which can be a disaster investment scenario.
 For example, there could be a mining accident during a price boom that will plunge the stock value despite the scenario being correct.
 This is rare but one of the risks one must always consider.

-Global Stocks & Other Currencies
+Take a Look at Global Stocks & Foreign Currencies